efraimrodrigues/hashing/README.md

 INC:43
 ```

-Here's an example of how you can do it:
+Here's an example of how you can do it if your input file is named input.txt:

 `python3 hash_table.py input.txt`